 “Board” means the Board of the National Metrology;

-“Institute” means the National Metrology Institute;
+“Institute” means National Institute of Metrology (Thailand);

 “Minister” means the Minister having charge and control of the execution of this Act.

 Section 4.
-There shall be a Board called the “Board of the National Metrology” consisting of Minister of Science, Technology and Environment as Chairman, Permanent Secretary for Science, Technology and Environment as
+There shall be a Board called the “Board of the National Metrology” consisting of

 Section 5.
 The Board shall have the following powers and duties: